suiet/wallet-kit/website/docs/styling.md

 ## CSS Variables

-You can use CSS variables to customize the look of the components.
+We use CSS variables to define colors, and other styles like below:

 ```css
 :root {